Overriding GravityView templates

 /gravityview/fields/

-sub-directory in your theme:[yoursite.com]/wp-content/themes/[yourtheme]/gravityview/templates/fields/field-list-html.php
+sub-directory in your theme:[yoursite.com]/wp-content/themes/[yourtheme]/gravityview/fields/field-list-html.php

 Template File Hierarchy

-GravityView has the ability to override templates based on the View ID, the connected Gravity Forms Form ID, the ID of the page that a View is embedded on (if using the shortcode).
+GravityView has the ability to override templates based on the View ID, the connected Gravity Forms Form ID, and the ID of the page that a View is embedded on (if using the shortcode).

 view-[View ID]-table-footer.php